GrandMoff100/Songolo/README.md

 # Songolo
-A self-hosted git-based music server.
+A self-hosted git-based music server built with FastAPI.